Dakota State University students walking around campus

 A proposal narrative not exceeding 3 pages (single-spaced, pt.12 font) addressing parts A-E as described below should be submitted.

-• For a research project: provide a clearly stated purpose and the project outcome or deliverable.
+Provide a clear statement of the research project goals and outcomes.
+Provide a clearly stated purpose and the project outcome or deliverable.

-• Provide a brief statement about the relative scholarship or merit of the proposed project which may include intellectual contributions to the discipline.
+• Provide a brief statement about the relative scholarship or merit of the proposed project which may include intellectual contributions to discipline.

-• For a research project: describe the methods, procedures, and the process of analysis or evaluation that will be used to draw conclusions.
+Discuss the methods and procedures to be used in the project.
+Describe how this research will address its primary questions, what are the methods, procedures, the process of analysis or evaluation that will be used to draw conclusions.

-Part E: Timeline and completion
+Part E: Timeline and Completion:

 • Projects requiring the purchase of materials to complete the proposed scope of work can make those acquisitions pre-award.
 Those materials and estimates must appear in the budget.
 Otherwise, research awards are disbursed at the completion of the project.

-Statement of Faculty support
+Statement of Faculty Support

-All projects must include faculty oversight.
+All research projects must have graduate faculty oversight.
 The faculty must sign a consent of support on the proposal application cover sheet.
-The proposal should discuss the role of each member of the collaboration.
-While ideas may emerge from a faculty participant, the work on the funded project should be the students’ alone.
-The proposal may also include other outlets that the participants have/make seek for their work (research poster sessions, conferences, etc.).
+If more than one student or faculty is involved, the proposal should discuss the role of each member of the collaboration.

 Each proposal will be evaluated based on the following criteria: